dojeda/openvibe-python-tutorial/README.md

 long.
 The error handling code after this call forgets that the `errno` variable must be set prior to calling `strtol`.
 The solution is simple, set `errno=0` before calling `strtol`.

+On version 1.2.0, this bug has been fixed.

 This bug happens when some other code sets the `errno` prior to OpenViBE's initialization.
 Which certainly happens in the code here